Building a Public-Data RAG System End-to-End

 --rag-alpha 0.7

-I also log runs to LangSmith so I can inspect traces, retrieved chunks, and answer behavior at the individual-question level when an aggregate score changes.
+I also log runs to LangSmith so I can inspect traces, retrieved chunks, and output behavior at the individual-task level when an aggregate score changes.

 Why I Still Favor the SEO-First Approach